yosevu/learn-kikamba/appendix/phrases.md

 - niniaandikiye - I wrote
 - Ndiokuona - I can't see you
 - Nditonya - I can't (Kutonya)
+ndwakila - you have jumped/skipped ( kukila )

 Niniamukie nye - I have awoken
 Aaya, ndutinde nesa - You have a good day